-Value chain Value network Value store 1 2 3 4 General Description Purpose: To transform inputs into outputs through discrete but sequential processes (each of which can be defined as a production function).
+Value chain Value network Value store 1 2 3 4 General Description inputs into outputs through discrete but sequential processes (each of which can be defined as a production function).
 Products can be manufactured by the company itself or purchased.
-In general, final goods will be standardized The purpose of a value chain is to broker services to: 1) facilitate two-way interaction between it and its customers; 2) multi-way interaction between its customers (e.g. buyers/sellers, passengers/drivers, etc.).
-The value creation process can be shaped by direct connections between consumers (for example, phone calls or recommendations from friends) and indirect connections (for example, a commercial bank can determine the possibility of lending to a prominent buyer) The purpose of the value store is to solve a problem, in particular, to transform an existing state in a more desirable state.
+In general, 2) multi-way interaction between its customers (e.g. buyers/sellers, solve a problem, in particular, to transform an existing state in a more desirable state.
 The problem is characterized by information asymmetry (that is, the store has more information than its customers).
-The problem-solving process can be labor-intensive, involving professionals and specialists, or be standardized or highly customized Primary technology Continuously connected: a linear process that begins with inputs and receipts and moves to the delivery of the finished product to the end user Intermediary: used by the company to connect users or customers interested in joining the operation Intensive: forms of hardware use and knowledge to change specific objects
+The problem-solving process can be labor-intensive, involving professionals and specialists, or be standardized or highly customized Primary technology a linear process that and knowledge to change specific